 - Create Your Own Orchid Jarden by Het Groenlab

 The RHS Late

-Preview the show at the RHS Late on Friday 26 October (5pm-9pm, tickets £5).
-Guests will be able to enjoy an exclusive first look at the show with free workshops, a live DJ, vegan street food and botanical cocktails.
-The free workshops include miniature floral makeovers for eyebrows and beards, flower crowns and pumpkin carving, and create your own ‘Cacti and Succulent Cupcakes’.
+Visitors previewed the show at the RHS Late on Friday 26 October (5pm-9pm).
+Guests enjoyed an exclusive first look at the show with free workshops, a live DJ, vegan street food and botanical cocktails.
+The free workshops included miniature floral makeovers for eyebrows and beards, flower crowns and pumpkin carving, and how to make cacti and succulent cupcakes.

 Valspar, sponsors of the ‘UV Garden’, provided Pantone® Color of the Year 2018 Ultra Violet to decorate this project.
 Ultra Violet symbolises experimentation and self-expression, giving it the ability to immediately transform any space by adding an element of excitement and wonder.